-Sources and Standards: PFP stores approximately 202 items of sources and standards.
+Sources and Standards: PFP stores approximately 200 items of sources and standards.
 The hazards are similar to those of oxides described above.
 Plutonium-beryllium sources will be shipped to LANL for dispositioning.
 All other sources and standards not required to support Hanford needs will be stabilized and packaged to DOE-STD-3013 using the same process as described for oxides above.

 Compounds: PFP has four types of compounds in storage.
-PFP has approximately 12 PuF_3 and PuF_4 items as well as one PuF_3 - UF_6 item.
-The PuF_3 - UF_6 item could be thermally stabilized and packaged for shipment to SRS.
-This item, along with the other 12 fluorides could be shipped to SRS for canyon processing.
-NEPA considerations related to this transfer are being evaluated.
+This includes approximately 10 PuF_3 and PuF_4 items as well as one PuF_3 -UF6 item.
+The PuF_3 -UF6 item could be thermally stabilized and packaged for shipment to SRS.
+This item, along with the other fluorides is planned to be shipped to SRS for canyon processing, if gas generation issues associated with shipping in 9975 containers can be resolved.
+NEPA and shipping considerations related to this transfer are being evaluated.
+If SRS processing is not possible, cementation and/or pipe-and-go disposition methods will be evaluated.

-PFP also has three items of plutonium-zirconium scrap, six plutonium-thorium scrap, and four plutonium-beryllium scrap items.
-These items are less than 50 wt% Plutonium and will, therefore, be candidate items for cementation and discard.
+PFP also has approximately 15 items of plutonium-zirconium scrap, plutonium-thorium scrap, or plutonium-beryllium scrap.
+These items are less than 30 wt% plutonium and will, therefore, be candidate items for cementation and discard.

-Fuel Pins: PFP stores 138 items of un-irradiated fuel pins and assemblies.
-An additional 32 fuel assemblies are stored at FFTF.
+Fuel Pins: PFP stores approximately 140 items of un-irradiated fuel pins and assemblies.
+An additional 30 fuel assemblies are stored at FFTF.
 These fuel pins and assemblies are considered safe for interim storage pending disposition.
 No additional stabilization or packaging is required to meet the DNFSB Recommendation 94-1 Program requirements.

-Non-polycube Combustibles: PFP has 12 items of miscellaneous non-polycube combustibles.
-The primary concern with these materials is their ability to pressurize their containers due to off gassing.
-Better characterization is required before definitive stabilization plans can be made.
-Two options are being considered.
-The primary option is to discard these items to WIPP per WIPP/WAC without treatment.
+Non-polycube Combustibles: PFP has approximately 10 items of miscellaneous non-polycube combustibles.
+The path forward is to discard these items to WIPP per WIPP/WAC via cementation.
 If this proves impracticable, these items could be thermally stabilized using the same process as for polycubes.
-The resultant product could be either disposed of as TRU waste to WIPP or if the assay is >50 wt% Plutonium and uranium, the material could be packaged to DOE-STD-3013.
+The resultant product could be either disposed of as TRU waste to WIPP or if the assay is > 30 wt% plutonium and uranium, the material could be packaged to DOE-STD-3013.

-Miscellaneous Plutonium-bearing Materials: PFP has 28 items of miscellaneous plutonium-bearing materials.
+Miscellaneous Plutonium-bearing Materials: PFP has approximately 30 items of miscellaneous plutonium-bearing materials.
 The concern with these materials is the same as for plutonium oxides.
 Better characterization is required before definitive stabilization plans can be made.
 Two options are being considered.
-The primary option is to discard these items to WIPP per WIPP/WAC using the process outlined for residues.
-If this proves impracticable, these items could be thermally stabilized using the same process as for oxides.
-The resultant product may be either disposed of as TRU waste to WIPP or if the assay is greater than 30 wt% plutonium and uranium, the material could be packaged to meet the revised long-term storage standard (currently being drafted).
+The plan is to discard these items to WIPP per WIPP/WAC via cementation.
+Pipe-and-go is being pursued for applicability in order to reduce cost and schedule.
+The resultant product may be either disposed of as TRU waste to WIPP or if the assay is greater than 30 wt% plutonium and uranium, the material could be packaged to meet the revised long-term storage standard.